-Private and commercially sponsored establishments will annually complete an application for approval of off-campus physical education and submit this application to the Coordinator of Wellness.
+Private and commercially sponsored establishments will annually complete an application online via the website for approval of off-campus physical education.
+The electronic application will be posted to FBISD Off Campus PE Webpage.
 Each coach working with students must provide the following documentation:

-- Uploaded current CPR certificate - FBISD Criminal History Check approval email. (must be completed after July 1st).
+- Uploaded current CPR certificate - FBISD Criminal History Check approval email (must be completed after July 1st).

-Coaches that do not meet these guidelines, will not be approved to offer Off Campus PE training to students.
+Coaches that do not meet these guidelines will not be approved to offer Off Campus PE training to students.
 Students will not be able to apply for a program/establishment until it has been approved by the District.